-The integrity and size distribution of total RNA purified with the RNeasy Microarray Tissue Mini Kit can be checked by denaturing agarose gel electrophoresis and ethidium bromide staining or by using the QIAxcel system or Agilent 2100 Bioanalyzer.
+The integrity and size distribution of total RNA purified with RNeasy Lipid Tissue Kits can be checked by denaturing agarose gel electrophoresis and ethidium bromide staining or by using the QIAxcel Advanced System, Agilent Tapestation or Agilent 2100 bioanalyzer.
 The respective ribosomal RNAs should appear as sharp bands or peaks.
 The apparent ratio of 28S rRNA to 18S rRNA should be approximately 2:1.
 If the ribosomal bands or peaks of a specific sample are not sharp, but appear as a smear towards smaller sized RNAs, it is likely that the sample suffered major degradation either before or during RNA purification.

-The Agilent 2100 Bioanalyzer also provides an RNA Integrity Number (RIN) as a useful measure of RNA integrity.
-Ideally, the RIN should be close to 10, but in many cases (particularly with tissue samples), RNA quality is greatly influenced by how well the original sample was preserved.
+The QIAxcel Advanced System also provides an assessment of RNA integrity using an RNA integrity score (RIS).
+The RIS gives an objective quality measurement for eukaryotic RNA samples and allows easy interpretation of sample integrity.
+The RIS is a value from 1 to 10 where a value of 10 indicates completely intact RNA.
+Similarly, the Agilent 2100 bioanalyzer offers an RNA Integrity Number (RIN) as a measure of RNA integrity.
+Ideally, the RIN should be close to 10, but in many cases (particularly with tissue samples), how well the original sample is preserved greatly influences RNA quality.

 ^{} When working with chemicals, always wear a suitable lab coat, disposable gloves, and protective goggles.
-For more information, consult the appropriate safety data sheets (SDSs),), available from the product supplier.
+For more information, consult the appropriate safety data sheets (SDSs), available from the product supplier.